fiunchinho/dmz-controller/README.md

     kubectl create -f examples/

-This will create a 1-pod deployment of an `nginx` Habitat service.
+This will create a `ConfigMap` with some CIDRs, and an `Ingress` with the right annotation.

 ### Running inside of the Kubernetes cluster:
 First build the image: